SkymanOne/ecs-typst-template/README.md

 - [Typst VS Code Extension (unofficial)](https://marketplace.visualstudio.com/items?itemName=nvarner.typst-lsp)

 ## Contribution
-I am graduating in 2024 from the university, and aware than the guidelines may change, feel free to open an issue or PR to amend the template.
+I am graduating in 2024 from the university, and aware that the guidelines may change, feel free to open an issue or PR to amend the template.